noclocks/NoClocksVault/04-RESOURCES/Code/Bash/Bash - Create Signing Certificate via OpenSSL.md

 4. You will be prompted to enter a password for the p12 file.
 Choose a strong password and remember it, as you will need it to use the certificate (**can be empty for dev certificates**)

-5. Place the certificate `/apps/web/resources/certificate.p12` (If the path does not exist, it needs to be created)

 ## Code Snippet

 ```bash